Adsito/RustMapEditor/README.md

 Anyone experienced in C# or Unity is welcome to help contribute and update the editor, if you have any questions feel free to check out the discord.

 ## Features
-- Extended SDK that allows Prefab loading direct from game content files
+- Extended SDK that allows Prefab loading direct from game content files.
-- Importing and exporting .map files
+- Importing and exporting .map files.
 - Ability to edit
   - Terrain Map
   - Ground Textures
   - Biomes
   - Topology
   - Alpha Map
-- Simple painting tools to easily edit map features
+- Simple painting tools to easily edit map features.
-- Spawn in prefabs such as monuments and decor
+- Spawn in prefabs such as monuments and decor.

-- advanced editing tools
-  - automatically draw ground textures and topologies within height ranges
-  - outline topologies
-  - copy topologies
-  - paste whole maps from file
-  - paste parts of maps from file
-  - erase topologies to avoid conflicts
-  - paste custom monuments and blend terrain based on biome mask
+- Paint terrain based on height and slopes.

 ## Notes